iftechfoundation/twine-cookbook/introduction/twine2_passages_view.md

 ![Quick Find](./images/QuickFind.png)

-THe Quick Find functionality is used for searching for words or longer phrases across all passages.
+The Quick Find functionality is used for searching for words or longer phrases across all passages.

 ---